jonelo/jacksum/.github/ISSUE_TEMPLATE/support-request.md

 4. See the error

 **Expected behavior**

 A clear and concise description of what you expected to happen.

 **Screenshots**

 If applicable, add screenshots to help explain your problem.

-**Environment (please complete the following information):**
+**Environment (please complete the following information)**

 Run `jacksum --info > env.txt` and attach env.txt.
-Please review env.txt before attaching it to the bug report, because it also contains all system properties read by your JVM.
-Remove all lines that you don't wanna share with the public.
+Please review env.txt before attaching it to the support request, because it contains all system properties read by your JVM, and it could contain personally identifiable information (PII).
+Feel free to remove all lines that you don't wanna share with the public.

 **Additional context**

 Add any other context about the problem here.